Mrs. Schlorer's: Company information

 The Schlorer Delicatessen Company was formed in 1913 due to the rising demand for Mrs. Schlorer's Mayonnaise.
 A four-story and basement factory was built at Water and Mifflin Streets in Philadelphia.
 The company was owned and operated by Edward Schlorer until his death in 1928.
-After Edwards death, the company was operated by Edward and Amelia's son Charles Schlorer as president and daughter Anna Schlorer Smith as treasurer.
+After Edward's death, the company was operated by Edward's and Amelia's son Charles Schlorer as president and daughter Anna Schlorer Smith as treasurer.

 In 1955, Mrs. Schlorer's, Inc. was sold to William H. and E. Donald Burns owners of Atlantic Syrup Refining Corp.
 Mrs. Schlorer's production was moved from Philadelphia to Vineland, New Jersey, at the same location of Venice Maid Company.

 In 1991, the label rights were acquired by Connelly Containers, Inc. in Bala Cynwyd, Pennsylvania.

 In 1998, the label rights were acquired by Good Food, Inc. in Honey Brook, Pennsylvania, where some of the products are still made today.